c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

 - `function_definitions` (string)

-  The name of the module that defines the scenario function (see {ref}`dictionary_function`).
-If there are multiple modules, connect them with `':'`.
-The module must be in the Python module search path.
-(The directory containing the configuration file is in the module search path.)
+  The name of the module that defines scenario functions (see {ref}`custom_functions`).
+If there are multiple modules, join them with `':'`.
+The module must be on the Python module search path.
+The directory containing the configuration file is added to the module search path automatically.

 - `flags_to_use` (list of strings)